-Your priority should be to have a website that’s easy to see and navigate on a mobile device just as easily as on a desktop computer or laptop.
+Your priority should be to have a website that’s easy to see and navigate on a mobile device like it is on a desktop computer or laptop.

 The ability for a website to recognize when it’s being seen on a mobile device and adapt the layout is called responsive design.

-So if you’re designing your own website or having a designer do it for you, make sure the website uses responsive design.
+So if you’re designing your website or having a designer do it for you, make sure the site uses responsive design.
 This means your website is displayed differently on mobile devices than the way it’s displayed on a desktop monitor.

 For example, a website’s menu on a desktop is usually a horizontal bar across the top, and you may have a sidebar on the left or right of the page.
 However, these web page elements won’t fit on the screens of most mobile devices, so a responsive design changes the menu into a drop-down list and puts sidebars at the bottom of the page under the main content for a nice snug fit.

 If you use WordPress for your website design, then find a responsive theme that can be adapted to fit with a variety of display formats.
-There are many free themes out there to choose from but you’re better off investing in a theme designed by experts that is regularly updated to keep up with the constant output of new devices and new screen sizes.
+There are many free themes out there to choose from, but you’re better off investing in a theme designed by experts and regularly updated to keep up with the constant output of new devices and new screen sizes.